-The Focus 2 assessment allows students to identify individual skills, interests, personality type and values, as a guide to possible career paths.
+The Career Coach assessment allows students to identify individual skills, interests, personality type and values, as a guide to possible career paths.
 Students may access the career planning assessment online from the convenience of home or in the career center.
-The assessment takes approximately 45 minutes to complete and can be helpful in choosing a career goal and selecting an academic major in consultation with a career counselor.
+The assessment can be helpful in choosing a career goal and selecting an academic major, in consultation with a career counselor.
 Other online career planning resources are also available and easily accessible to students.